adeo/mozaic-design-system/src/pages/Contributing/Designers/index.md

 This **Definition of Done** page has been divided in 10 steps.

 ## 1. The pattern doesn't exist in Mozaic
-I checked that the pattern is not in another library :
+I checked that the pattern is not in another library or in a current issue :
 - I looked over Mozaic’s website ([Foundations](https://mozaic.adeo.cloud/Foundations/) / [Components](https://mozaic.adeo.cloud/Components/))
 - I checked on GitHub ([Pull requests](https://github.com/adeo/mozaic-design-system/pulls))
 - I checked on [Jira](https://design-system-adeo.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=MZC&atlOrigin=eyJpIjoiYTI4ZDJhMmU2MTE1NGQyN2FmNWQxYTE3MjkzODAwMjUiLCJwIjoiaiJ9) (Issues in the kanban board)